-Prior to the invention of the automobile, horses were frequently used as labor animals, but owning horses for riding or pulling a carriage (as opposed to a plow or cart/wagon) was always only for the very rich and everything about it was expensive and heavily taxed.
+Prior to the invention of the automobile, horses were frequently used as labor animals, but owning horses for riding or pulling a carriage (as opposed to a plow or cart/wagon) or going on The Grand Hunt was always only for the very rich and everything about it was expensive and heavily taxed.
 In modern times, owning a horse for leisure is still a definite sign of wealth, considering you need a lot of money to buy and keep a horse, not to mention additional land or funds to keep the horse in a stable.
 The rider can be accomplished at Equestrian Sports, while the horse itself can be utilized for other traditional upper-class pursuits such as fox hunting and polo.
 Note that this does not apply if the character belongs to a group where horse ownership is common or expected (eg. they own a farm, or are a member of a nomadic people).

 Often Played for Laughs when the owner is a Upper-Class Twit who trots around everywhere on horseback when it really isn't necessary, or if the character is a Rich Bitch, they will lavish affection on their steed while treating everyone else with utter contempt.

 Compare and contrast Pony Tale, whose protagonist's interest in horseback riding isn't necessarily because of class.
 All Girls Like Ponies might also be in play for female examples.
 The riders' prize steeds may or may not be Cool Horses.
 See Wealthy Yacht Owner for another common way for the upper-crust to get around.

 - Youichiro Kanzaki from Cardfight!!
 Vanguard G is a Sharp-Dressed Man who is shown in a scene to own a large property with at least one butler and an unspecified number of horses; his two favourites are Herrshaft and Ehrgeiz.